-

 I go to replace the screw in the retaining bracket that holds the wireless card in place…

-…and my fat fingers knock the @#$%ing thing off the screwdriver :cry:
+…and my fat fingers knock the @#$%ing thing off the screwdriver

 I shake the circuit board and don’t see anything fall out.
 I check the table I’m working on and don’t see it.
 I crawl around on the floor and can’t find it.
 I get a broom and sweep the entire region, poring over flecks of dirt bigger than the missing screw, all without success.

-And did I mention this particular screw for this particular retaining bracket is required to hold the wifi card in place and re-secure the top case? :mad:
+And did I mention this particular screw for this particular retaining bracket is required to hold the wifi card in place and re-secure the top case?

-After successfully burning 30 minutes on an unsuccessful screw-hunting expedition and my “laptop” looking like nothing but a circuit board with a monitor attached, I ask EIC to go tell Prof Sales that I’ll be missing class for the 2nd day in a row.3
+After successfully burning 30 minutes on an unsuccessful screw-hunting expedition and my “laptop” looking like nothing but a circuit board with a monitor attached, I ask EIC to go tell Prof Sales that I’ll be missing class for the 2nd day in a row.

-I then go to the law school’s IT folks and get a magnet-tipped screwdriver4 and also ask if they’ve got a screw of a comparable size and width.
+I then go to the law school’s IT folks and get a magnet-tipped screwdriver and also ask if they’ve got a screw of a comparable size and width.
 After spending another 30 minutes testing various screws from a bad Lenovo ThinkPad, nothing works and what little hair I have left on my head is falling out from the sheer terror that I’ve just torpedoed my efforts at keeping this laptop through law school.

 Finally, in near-total desperation, I take the recommendation of a nearby 2LE who suggests using one of the screws elsewhere on the logic board instead.
-I promptly unfasten one of the screws holding the CD drive in place (since I use that once every 2-3 months at best) and fasten the wireless card, get the keyboard reattached and the top case back on, press the power button — and everything works :surprised:
+I promptly unfasten one of the screws holding the CD drive in place (since I use that once every 2-3 months at best) and fasten the wireless card, get the keyboard reattached and the top case back on, press the power button — and everything works

-By the time I’m done, it’s roughly 2 minutes before Sales class ends… whereupon I had to tuck my tail between my legs and go explain to Prof Sales that I had no intention of missing his class.5
+By the time I’m done, it’s roughly 2 minutes before Sales class ends… whereupon I had to tuck my tail between my legs and go explain to Prof Sales that I had no intention of missing his class.

-The upside is that I’m now able to write this entry from the comfort of my bedroom without losing signal for the first time in weeks — but after nearly having a heart attack over a screw comparable in size to a blood clot, I think I’ll stick with law instead of IT ;)
+The upside is that I’m now able to write this entry from the comfort of my bedroom without losing signal for the first time in weeks — but after nearly having a heart attack over a screw comparable in size to a blood clot, I think I’ll stick with law instead of IT

-Have a great night everybody! :D
+Have a great night everybody!

-Posted by TDot on Aug 24, 2011 in Technology
+Posted by T. Greg Doucette on Aug 24, 2011 in

 Wow.